can-aslan/Erasmus-Application-Manager/frontend/README.md

 react-router handles the client side routing.
 In an ideal world we would have used Next.js or Remix but we are not in an ideal world and I have no clue how to work with those frameworks.

 #### [Mantine UI](https://mantine.dev/pages/basics/)
+Mantine UI is the component library we are going to use.
+It will help us focus on the logic of the application without worrying about the look and feel of the user interface.
 ### Folder Structure
 Most of our work will go under `/src`. `main.tsx` and `App.tsx` are the default files that must be in the folder in order for `React` to work.